andreazignoli/pyoxynet/README.md

 test_pyoxynet(input_df=df)
 ```

-In the gif below, different epochs/steps of the training process are presented for the Conditional Adversarial Neural Network available in Pyoxynet.
+In the gif below, different epochs/steps of the training process are presented for the Conditional Adversarial Neural Network available in *Pyoxynet*.

 ![plot](./pics/dcgan_200.gif)